herrwinfried/EasierWsaInstaller/README.md

 ADB won't load.
 You need to install [platform-tools](https://developer.android.com/studio/releases/platform-tools) yourself.
 **This script will provide you with experimental WSA.
 Do it to the best of your knowledge.
 Also, you won't be getting any updates.
 (MS Store)**

+**This script will not work if you are using ARM only for 64 bit systems for now.**

 ## An amateur video showing the installation

 [![q_yd7DohKQA](https://img.youtube.com/vi/q_yd7DohKQA/0.jpg)](https://www.youtube.com/watch?v=q_yd7DohKQA)